 Variations

 Like Poha, another iconic Indian breakfast and snack, each recipe can be as unique as the person making it.
-And each family often puts its own spin on the dish.
+And each family often puts its spin on the dish.

-Bread Upma just like the Sooji Upma can be fortified with veggies like tomatoes, carrots, green peas, and onions.
+Bread Upma, just like the Sooji Upma, can be fortified with veggies like tomatoes, carrots, green peas, and onions.

 Indian Stuffing: A New Family Tradition!